What is Cotellic?

 a bleeding or blood clotting disorder such as hemophilia; or

-Do not use Cotellic if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 2 weeks after your last dose.
+May harm an unborn baby.
+Do not use if you are pregnant.
+Use effective birth control while using Cotellic and for at least 2 weeks after your last dose.
+Tell your doctor if you become pregnant.

 How should I take Cotellic?